jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 	* Clarified the point about choosing a language a bit more.
 	* Added a point to use functional programming.
 	* Added a point about use structures to well-defined data.
+	* Added a point about using abstractions to run the system on your computer.
+	* Added a point about quitting your job.
+	* Added a point about messing with external libraries.
+	* Added a point about work relationships.
+	* Added a point about tests and CI.